APPLYING

 Program Structure & Costs

-What is the IFC-Milken Institute Capital Markets Program at The George Washington University?
+What is the IFC-Milken Institute Capital Markets Program at Georgetown University?

-The IFC-Milken Institute Capital Markets Scholars Program at The George Washington University is a for-credit, graduate-level certificate program focusing specifically on capital markets.
+The IFC-Milken Institute Capital Markets Scholars Program at Georgetown University is a for-credit, graduate-level certificate program focusing specifically on capital markets.
 Its mission is to train the next generation of leaders in financial markets across developing and emerging economies.
-In addition to coursework and work placements while students are in the US, participants obtain membership of a global alumni network which currently covers more than 40 countries.
+In addition to coursework and work placements while students are in the US, participants obtain membership of a global alumni network which currently covers more than 50 countries.

 What size is a typical cohort?